Preparing your business for UK CBAM

 What is the registration threshold for the UK CBAM?

-The minimum threshold for CBAM will be £10,000.
+The government has decided to increase the minimum threshold for CBAM from £10,000 to £50,000.
 Two tests will determine if the threshold has been met or exceeded.

 • With the forward-looking test (Test 1), traders should register for CBAM if they expect the value of CBAM goods to exceed the £10,000 limit in the next 30 days.